Richard-J-Oconnor/Active-Directory-Deployment/README.md

 - Create a Resource group
 - Create a Virtual Network
 - Create the Domain Controller and Client Virtual Machines
-- Set the Domain Controllers private IP address to static
+- Set the Domain Controller's private IP address to static
 - Set the Client VM's DNS settings to the DC's private IP
 - Use Remote Desktop to access our DC and install Active Directory Domain Services
 - Promote the server to a domain controller
 - Create a domain admin user inside an organizational unit
 - Join the client VM to the domain
-- Allow non-admin users to login to client VM
+- Allow non-admin users to log in to the client VM

 <h2>Deployment and Configuration Steps</h2>
 Search for Resource Groups or use the portal menu to navigate to Resource Groups.